stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 pure functional language, because it's parallel in nature — processing of images requires performing identical manipulations on many pieces of data (pixels).
-On the other hand, such manipulation cannot be performed efficiently with help of familiar primitives for parallel Haskell computing:
-`Eval` monad, evaluation strategies, and `Par` monad with `IVar`s, because these rely on laziness which works with boxed data, while for efficient processing of large arrays of numbers it's desirable to use unboxed data.
+On the other hand, such manipulation cannot be performed efficiently with the help of familiar primitives for parallel Haskell computing (the `Eval` monad, evaluation strategies, and the `Par` monad with `IVar`s) because these rely on laziness which works with boxed data, while for efficient processing of large arrays of numbers it's desirable to use unboxed data.

-This tutorial assumes basic knowledge of Haskell, as after reading [Learn You a Haskell for Great Good](http://learnyouahaskell.com/) or similar book.
+This tutorial assumes basic knowledge of Haskell, as after reading [Learn You a Haskell for Great Good](http://learnyouahaskell.com/) or similar books.
 You don't need to know much more than that, but some unfamiliar terms will show up unavoidably, so if you don't yet understand underlying concepts, it's OK, you still can use the libraries, get the work done, and return to the subtle topics later (I give links for further